 Except for the increased clock speeds and power consumption, the Core i9-12900 KS will be identical to the Core i9-12900K.
 It will keep a total of 16 cores, including eight Golden Cove cores and eight Gracemont cores.
 While the Alder Lake processor will fit into the LGA1700 socket, the Core i9-12900 KS will almost probably require motherboard updates.

-In all, te American tech giant, however, maintained that the chip has already been put into production and will be available to OEM customers later this quarter.
+However, the American tech giant maintained that the chip has already been put into production and will be available to OEM customers later this quarter.

 Recall that in 2019, intel announced the i9-9900KS 2019, which is priced at 4299 yuan and can deliver up to 5.00 GHz all-core turbo frequency.